0gregory0/pypi/README.md

 From the first point, you can see that this file helps us build our backend.
 You can choose from a number of backends such as  [Setuptools](https://setuptools.pypa.io/en/latest/), [Flit](https://flit.pypa.io/en/latest/), [PDM](https://pdm-project.org/latest/) and [Hatchling](https://hatch.pypa.io/latest/).
 In this tutorial, we use Setuptools.

-Add this to the `project.toml` file to configgure `setuptools` as our backend.
+Add this to the `pyproject.toml` file to configgure `setuptools` as our backend.

 ```toml
 [build-system]